abhishek-kumar-code/Redfish_Public/Specification.md

 | ---------   | -----------                    |
 | /redfish/v1 | /redfish/v1/                   |

-If a service implementation chooses not to redirect these two APIs and instead treat them as equivalent APIs, then all relative URIs used by the service shall include the full path starting with /redfish/v1/.
+If a service implementation chooses not to redirect the APIs in the table above, and instead chooses to treat them as equivalent APIs, then all relative URIs used by the service shall include the full path below the net-location starting with a forward slash / (e.g. /redfish/v1/).

 ### Requests